Fritz Hildebrandt - Grouping

 Sergeant"

-the engine of an HE-51.
-Nothing more is known about this incident, but it can be assumed that Hildebrandt was not seriously
+starting of the engine of an HE-51.
+Nothing more is known about this incident, but it can be assumed that Hildebrandt

 Above: A pre-war photograph of an Si-202 Hummel (Bumble Bee), an